opendaylight/docs/docs/developer-guide/developing-apps-on-the-opendaylight-controller.rst

        cd ../karaf/target/assembly/bin
        ./karaf

 2. Wait for the project to load completely.
-Then view the log to see the loaded *Hello* Module:
+Then, view the log to see the loaded *Hello* Module:

    .. code:: shell